ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-mgt-9}

 Yes.
-You can create replicas of your file shares by setting up a replication relationship between primary file shares in one zone to replica file shares in another zone.
+You can create replicas of your file shares by setting up a replication relationship between primary file shares in one zone to replica file share in another zone.
 Using replication is a good way to recover from incidents at the primary site, when data becomes inaccessible or applications fail.
-For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication&interface=ui)
+For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication&interface=ui).

 ### How does file share replication work?
 {: faq}
 {: #faq-fs-mgt-10}

-when you create a new file share, you set up a replication relationship between a primary source file share to a replica file share in a different zone.
+when you create a file share, you can set up a replication relationship between a primary source file share to a replica file share in a different zone.
 When the file share is created, so is the replica share in the other zone.
 When the replication relationship is established, the replica file share begins pulling data from the source file share.
-The relica file share is read-only until you break the replication relationship, creating two independent file shares, or fail over to the replica file share.
-For more information on setting up replication, see [Creating replica file shares](/docs/vpc?topic=vpc-file-storage-create-replication&interface=ui).
+The replica file share is read-only until you break the replication relationship, creating two independent file shares, or fail over to the replica file share.
+For more information about setting up replication, see [Creating replica file shares](/docs/vpc?topic=vpc-file-storage-create-replication&interface=ui).

 ### How do I schedule replication?
 {: faq}
 {: #faq-fs-mgt-11}

-You can choose the frequency of replication by creating a schedule by using a `cronspec` and can replicate as frequently as every hour.
-Set up replication from the UI, CLI, or programatically by calling the API.
+You can choose the frequency of replication by creating a schedule with a `cronspec` and can replicate as frequently as every hour.
+Set up replication from the UI, CLI, or by calling the API.

 ### I want to set up replication.
 Is there automatic failover?
 {: faq}
 {: #faq-fs-mgt-12}

-No, choosing to failover to the relica site is a manual operation, so you'll have to reconcile your data after failing over the the replica share.
-To see how failover works for disaster recovery, see [Failover for disaster recovery](/docs/vpc?topic=vpc-file-storage-failover&interface=ui#fs-failover-dr).
+No, choosing to fail over to the replica site is a manual operation, and you have to reconcile your data after failing over the the replica share.
+For more information about how failover works for disaster recovery, see [Failover for disaster recovery](/docs/vpc?topic=vpc-file-storage-failover&interface=ui#fs-failover-dr).

 ### Can I add tags to my file shares?
 {: faq}
 {: #faq-fs-mgt-13}

 Yes.
-You can specify user aand access management tags when creating a new file share or updating an existing file share.
+You can specify user and access management tags when you create a file share or update an existing file share.
 Adding user tags to a file share or replica share can make organizing your resources easier.
-For details, see [Add user tags to a file share](/docs/vpc?topic=vpc-file-storage-managing&interface=api#fs-add-user-tags).
-File Storage for VPC also supports access management tags.
+For more information, see [Add user tags to a file share](/docs/vpc?topic=vpc-file-storage-managing&interface=api#fs-add-user-tags). {{site.data.keyword.filestorage_vpc_short}} also supports access management tags.
 For more information, see [Access management tags for file shares](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-about-mgt-tags).

 ## Performance questions
 {: #file-storage-vpc-performance-questions}

+### What read/
-### What read-write latency can I expect?
+write latency can I expect?
 {: faq}
 {: #faq-fs-perf-1}
 {: support}